Trapped bosons, thermodynamic limit and condensation: a study in the framework of resolvent algebras: Introduction

 The computations needed in the analysis of equilibrium states in order to decide which of these cases is at hand can conveniently be performed with aid of the resolvent algebra.
 It turns out that for trapped thermal systems, which are confined by some regular potential, case (b) always occurs in the limit of infinite particle numbers.
 Wheras the density of particles in excited states, forming a \textit{thermal cloud}, remains bounded in the approximating states, these states exhibit growing densities of Bose-Einstein condensates of particles with wave function $g$ carrying minimal energy.
 This feature occurs in any number of dimensions and does not imply the spontaneous breakdown of gauge invariance.

-In case of thermodynamic limit states, containing an infinity of particles from the outset, the local properties of the states depend on the number of dimensions: in \mbox{$s = 1,2$} dimensions, the states obtained for maximal chemical potential also belong to case~(b) without including proper condensates.
+In case of the thermodynamic limit states, containing an infinity of particles from the outset, the local properties of the states depend on the number of dimensions: in \mbox{$s = 1,2$} dimensions, the states obtained for maximal chemical potential also belong to case~(b) without including proper condensates.
 Yet, as we shall see, they have properties which resemble quasi-condensates.
 If $s > 2$ one arrives in the limit at case~(a), \ie the particle density in bounded regions stays finite.
 In order to increase this density, one can modify the limit states without destroying their equilibrium property.
 This is accomplished by shifting the quantum field by a classical field which is created by the collective effects of particles with a suitable (improper) wave function $g$.
 It can be described by the adjoint action of Weyl operators, depending on~$g$.
 In this manner, the local density of particles with this wave function can be arbitrarily increased without affecting the density of the thermal cloud, escorting them.
 Hence the resulting states describe condensates as well.
 These states are no longer gauge invariant, however, due to the action of the Weyl operators.
 So, in summary, the resolvent algebra provides an adequate framework for the study of trapped and untrapped thermal states and of the differing manifestations of condensation.

 Our article is organized as follows.
 In the subsequent section we consider quasifree states on the resolvent algebra which are fixed by specifying their one and two-point functions.
 For appropriate sequences of such states, we will study their convergence to limit states which are disjoint from the Fock representation.
 The insights gained in this section will be used in Sect.\ 3 in the analysis of trapped equilibrium states and of their thermodynamic and infinite particle number limits.
 The particle density is recovered from the observable algebra in Sect.\ 4 and the formation and analysis of condensates is discussed in Sec.\ 5.
 The article concludes with a summary and an outlook on interacting systems.